angelxuanchang/nlp-class/hw0.md

     python3 check.py -l log

+The output you will see is the score on the `dev` set:

+    $ python3 check.py
+    dev.out score: 0.82

-The performance on `data/input/test.txt` will not be shown.
+The accuracy on `data/input/test.txt` will not be shown.
 We will evaluate your output on the test input after the submission deadline.

-The default solution gets a very poor F-score on the test set:
+The default solution gets a very poor F-score on the test set (again, you cannot see the test set score based on what is provided to you):

     $ python3 check.py
     dev.out score: 0.82